seadclub/docs/project-guidelines.md

 # Project Guidelines

-Welcome to the Software Engineering and Development Club's project guidelines!
 This document outlines the guidelines and processes to be followed when initiating, managing, and contributing to projects within the club.

 ## Table of Contents